joinpursuit/AC_4_Web/units/tech_interview/Interviewer_A/day_three.md

 }
 ```

-* Write a function that two arguments: An array with three or more integers, and a constant integer `c`.
+* Write a function that takes two arguments: An array with three or more integers, and a constant integer `c`.
 Return a boolean depending on whether three of the elements in the array add up to `c`.
 For example, for the inputs [6, 2, 3, 4] and 9, our function would return `true`, as 2 + 3 + 4 = 9.
   * *Details, if they ask: The array can contain negative numbers.
 The array is not sorted.
 The elements do not have to be consecutive.*
   * Questions for after this problem: What if the elements had to be consecutive?
 Is there a way to optimize this problem from a Big O perspective?